Documentation Index

 Domain Taxonomy

-Products are organized into a two-leveldomain:subcategory system.
+Products are organized into a two-level domain:subcategory system.
 This taxonomy drives domain-specific scoring weights, expert personas, and brand tier calibration across the platform.

 | Domain | Subcategories |